 In 50 words…

-Ariel Hyatt is the founder of Cyber PR; a New York based social media PR firm.
-Her Cyber PR campaigns, books & seminars help connect artists with new media makers and coach them to create authentic relationships with fans.
+Ariel Hyatt is the founder of Cyber PR; a Brooklyn-based social media PR firm.
+Her Cyber PR Total Tuneups, books, and seminars help artists navigate the confusing and overwhelming world of the new music business with ease.